Skip to content

 • git related files

-Initially the customer-baseline will be tagged with the version which is used to initialize the Build Place.
-Customer-baseline contains only a single branch (master branch) and a single tag at the beginning.
-Number of tags will grow along with time.
-Merges to the master branch of customer-baseline does not require pull requests at any point.
-It is a read only repository to all build place users.
-Update strategy of the customer-baseline is straight forward.
+Initially, the Customer Baseline will be tagged with the version which is used to initialize the Build Place.
+The Customer Baseline contains only a single branch (master branch) and a single tag at the beginning.
+The number of tags will grow along with time.
+The merges to the master branch of the Customer Baseline do not require pull requests at any point.
+It is a read-only repository for all Build Place users.
+The update strategy of the Customer Baseline is straightforward.

 Customer Solution Repository